dp-depalobos/c-gflow/README.md

   | "/browse" |    1 |   Best |  ...  |    3 | Drinks |  ...  |    7 |   Wine |  ...  |
   | "/browse" |    1 |   Best |  ...  |    3 | Drinks |  ...  |    8 |   Beer |  ...  |

-It will then be converted to a dictionary with level as keys, and rows with values from columns specific to that level
+It will be converted to a dictionary with level as keys, and rows with values from columns specific to that level

   Level 1
   | key[id] | name | id | url |